 - Crowded living situations

-- Having strep living in the throat—occurs in 15% to 30% of people
+- Having strep living in the throat—occurs in a large segment of the population

 Strep throat may cause:

 with white patches

 - Red spots on the roof of the mouth